 Whether you’re already enrolled or thinking about applying, we’ll help you identify potential credit-saving opportunities.

 Contact an enrollment advisor at (541) 684-7343 or by email.

 “Being a working mom, I am so grateful to Northwest Christian University for offering such an outstanding program that offers the opportunity to gain college credit from past working experiences.
-For me personally, being allowed to complete a large portion of my elective credits by utilizing the PLA process allowed me to start my major years earlier than I anticipated.
+For me personally, being allowed to complete a large portion of my elective credits by utilizing the PLA process allowed me to start my major courses earlier than I anticipated.
 Having the flexibility of online and night courses allowed me to continue my management career during the day, and the school work requirements were reasonable enough that my personal and family time was only minimally affected.
-If you are considering continuing your education, and are a busy working mom like me, NCU is the place to be!”
-Joy Woodke
+If you are considering continuing your education, and are a busy working mom like me, NCU is the place to be!” -Joy Woodke